talpor/django-dashing/README.rst

         interval: 3000
     });

-Also if you want to locate the config file in a diferent directory you can create a `dashing/dashboard.html` file in your **TEMPLATE_DIRS** and replace the **config_file** block to the route of your javascript config file, see the `docs <http://django-dashing.readthedocs.org/en/latest/getting-started.html#template-file>`_.
+Also if you want to locate the config file in a different directory you can create a `dashing/dashboard.html` file in your **TEMPLATE_DIRS** and replace the **config_file** block to the route of your javascript config file, see the `docs <http://django-dashing.readthedocs.org/en/latest/getting-started.html#template-file>`_.

 Testing
 ===============================================